 Add them to a vegetable stir-fry to add more protein and texture.

-How to store the leftover tofu
+How to store the leftovers

-But if you do, it will stay good in the fridge for 2-3 days.
-Be aware though that they will lose their crispiness over time, but the taste will stay delicious!
+But if you do, keep in an air-tight container in the fridge for 2-3 days.
+They will lose their crispiness over time, but the taste will stay delicious!

 Other tofu recipes you might like